 You'll either want to find a party that's close to your hotel or a hotel that's close to your party (probably the latter).
 Once the crowds get big, it's extremely difficult to get around, so it's essential to choose destinations that are walkable.

-Some of the most ideal hotels are the Cosmopolitan, Flamingo, or the Palazzo, all of which will be throwing New Year's Eve extravaganzas of their own.
+Some of the most ideal hotels are the Cosmopolitan, Flamingo, or the Palazzo, all of which throw New Year's Eve extravaganzas of their own.
 Alternatively, you could stay away from The Strip altogether to save some money.
 Many hotels also offer special room packages that include dinner plans and more, so keep an eye out for these as they're announced.

 As for dining options, you can expect Vegas' restaurants to be fully booked on New Year's Eve, so make reservations early.
-You could go somewhere like Margaritaville for simultaneous dinner and entertainment (big-name acts have been known to play here) or opt for a three-course meal with VIP patio seating at Cabo Wabo Cantina.
-More upscale options include Top of The World at The Strat (one floor down from the bar, conveniently), Sinatra (Italian), and Jardin, the garden-inspired eatery at Encore.
+You could go somewhere like Margaritaville for simultaneous dinner and entertainment (big-name acts have been known to play here) or opt for the open bar party at Cabo Wabo Cantina.
+If you want a more upscale option, try Top of the World at the Strat (one floor down from the bar, conveniently), Italian fare at Sinatra, and the garden-inspired eatery Jardin.